What is the reviewer looking for?

 The importance of good manners

-Don’t take criticism as a personal attack
+Don’t take criticism personally

-Avoid personalizing responses to the reviewer
+Avoid personalizing responses

 Remember, even if you think the reviewer is wrong, this doesn’t necessarily mean that you are right!
 It is possible that the reviewer has made a mistake, but it is also possible that the reviewer was not able to understand your point because of a lack of clarity, or omission of crucial detail in your paper.

-Evaluating the reviewer comments and planning your response
+Evaluate reviewer comments and your response carefully

 Some useful steps to consider: